Please do not ask me to work for free.Posted: July 2, 2017

 I would love to be in a financial position to do some work pro bono.
 I am not, and so cannot.

-My consulting rate is a sliding scale of $60-120 per hour.
+My consulting rate is a sliding scale of $60-120 per hour (edit 7/26/22: pay-what-you-can sliding scale $75-300 for individuals, significantly higher for corporations and institutions).
 My writing rate is $2/word.
 If you want to hire me, you send an email to email@example.com, with the kind of consultation or writing you’re looking for; I’ll get back to you as soon as I can on whether and when I can take the job, and then work together with you on a contract specifying scope of work and payment.
 I require 50% of the full payment up front.

 A free option: over the last six years, I’ve written extensively about the creative and business aspects of writing all over the Internet, mostly on my blog.
 It takes a quick Google search to find them.